Phyo-Alpha/pyGame/README.md

 First Game is classic Ping Pong,

 PingPong (v.1.0) - Added (7/6/2023)

-.
-Added a screen and two paddle
+- Added a screen and two paddle
+- Added the ball, velocity and collision magic